Budibase/website/content/blog/updates/2024/n8n-integration.md

 ![Select n8n](https://res.cloudinary.com/daog6scxm/image/upload/v1708526820/product-marketing-images/select-n8n.png)

 This update significantly enhances Budibase by not only expanding the total number of integrations available but also broadening the capabilities of our existing integrations.
 Automate a follow-up email sequence, sync customer data across platforms, trigger notifications based on app interactions, and more.
-With n8n integrated into Budibase, you're not just building apps; you're creating highly intelligent, interconnected digital ecosystems.
+With n8n integrated into Budibase, you're not just building apps; you're creating powerful automated workflows.

 ## Connect Budibase DB with n8n